MyNamesLex/Great-Uni-Hack-2021/README.md

 <h3>Download</h3>
-If you'd like to download the completed game as a binary the use the following link.
+If you'd like to download the completed game as a binary you can use the following link.

 https://1drv.ms/u/s!Ag5pGqJNR7SshZIORqgvxTAYTujnDg?e=XxsafN